The History of Everyday ObjectsThe History of Everyday Objects

 Photo by Jazmin Quaynor on Unsplash

 We often take for granted the objects that make up our everyday lives.
-From toothbrushes to pencils, from gas stoves to toilets, from silverware to toothpaste, many of the things we use daily have a rich and fascinating past.
+From toothbrushes to pencils, gas stoves to toilets, and silverware to toothpaste, many of the things we use daily have a rich and fascinating past.

 Several of these items were developed over centuries of trial and error, while others evolved from primitive versions to their contemporary counterparts.